Teaching AI Interactively: An Experience Report in Higher Education: Background

 \section{Background}

 Artificial intelligence is a challenging and technically demanding subject in higher education, due to its reliance on advanced mathematics, algorithmic reasoning, and programming skills.
-Introductory AI and machine learning courses typically require substantial prior preparation in areas such as discrete mathematics, calculus, linear algebra, and probability, creating significant cognitive demands even for students with formal prerequisites \cite{10893290}.
+Introductory AI and machine learning courses typically require substantial prior preparation in areas such as discrete mathematics, calculus, linear algebra, and probability \cite{10893290}.
 Students consistently identify mathematical concepts as primary sources of difficulty, alongside challenges in translating theory into implementation, and describe these courses as overwhelming and time-intensive across levels of prior experience \cite{10.1145/3724363.3729107}.
-These technical demands are further compounded by math anxiety, which has been shown to interfere with working memory and problem-solving ability, thereby exacerbating difficulty in domains like AI that require sustained multi-step reasoning \cite{doi:10.1111/1467-8721.00196}.
 These challenges can negatively impact students’ self-efficacy and persistence, particularly when students lack confidence in their mathematical or technical abilities \cite{10.1145/3485062}.
-Anxiety and self-efficacy are closely linked, and increased experience in computing is associated with reduced anxiety and greater confidence over time \cite{doyle2005computer}.

-The learning environment can also strongly shape student engagement persistence and identity.
-Large scale AI courses delivered in lecture-based formats limit individualized support and foster competitive classroom climates, which can discourage collaboration and make students hesitant to ask questions or seek help \cite{Barker01062004}.
-Students may be reluctant to seek help for fear of appearing less capable, particularly in introductory courses where perceptions of difficulty and belonging are still forming.
-Anxiety and self-concept shape how students interpret struggle and whether they view difficulty as a signal of growth or as evidence that they do not belong \cite{morales2024connecting}.
-Students' decisions to drop courses are rarely driven by ability alone, but rather by an accumulation of challenges related to confidence, motivation, comfort level, and perceived fit within computing \cite{kinnunen2006students,petersen2016revisiting}.
-A student's vision of themselves as legitimate participants in computing unfolds through classroom interactions and instructional practices rather than performance alone \cite{peters2014identity}.